Blaine Graboyes: Gamers are underserved audience

 With this in mind, Blaine Graboyes of Gameco, Inc. pointed out that these current challenges are paving the way for a new generation of games that will bring a new, more engaging experience.

 “Slot machines are absolutely amazing.
-They are great games in great technology.
-But they typically appeal to older audience, audience that has been aging over time,” Graboyes told CalvinAyre.com.
-“Young people grew up playing video games, Facebook, and mobile games.
+They are great games and great technology.
+But they typically appeal to an older audience, an audience that has been aging over time,” Graboyes told CalvinAyre.com.
+“Young people grew up playing video games, Facebook, mobile games.
 And now, Gameco is working to bring those same experiences into the casino.”

 He predicted that there will be more synergy between the video game and gambling industries since both complement each other.

 “What’s interesting for me is that gamers are underserved audience.
-We are often stereotyped as teenagers in their parents’ basement.
-But the average gamers are actually 35-years-old, which is perfect for the casino,” Graboyes pointed out.
+We are often stereotyped as teenagers in our parents’ basement.
+But the average gamer is actually 35-years-old, which is perfect for the casino,” Graboyes pointed out.
 “On the other hand, casinos provide the ultimate VIP experience.
-They provide hospitality and amenities.
-They just don’t exist anywhere else.
-So at Gameco, our tagline is the video game casino because we want to create a space for gamers in the casino that brings that VIP experience to the gamer community.”
+They provide hospitality and amenities that just don’t exist anywhere else.
+So at Gameco, our tagline is ‘the video game casino’ because we want to create a space for gamers in the casino that brings that VIP experience to the gamer community.”

-Graboyes said their company is already coming up with offerings that brings together the musical culture, technology, video games, and gambling experience unto the casino floor.
+Graboyes said his company is already coming up with offerings that brings together the musical culture, technology, video games, and gambling experience unto the casino floor.

-“Gameco is a very interesting approach, we make the platform a lot like the X-Box or the app store.
+“Gameco has a very interesting approach; we make the platform a lot like the X-Box or the app store.
 Then, we work with brands and game developers to create the game,” he said.
-“So we started with Steve Aoki as management early.
-He’s settled with the idea of an infinite runner game.
+“So we started with Steve Aoki and his management early.
+He settled with the idea of an infinite runner game.
 It is a genre that he really enjoys playing.
 We then came across the idea of using music from his Dim Mak label, which is his record label.
 So we have great tracks in the game.
 Really great music experience.”